blinksh/blink/README.md

 We are excited to introduce you to Blink.
 Blink is a unique mobile shell for iOS.
 We are creating the terminal we wanted to have and use all day: fully configurable, great keyboard support, great terminal rendering, and crazy fast thanks to [Mosh](https://github.com/mobile-shell/mosh).
 We won't stop there, and plan to convert this into a great work environment by adding other tools like scp.
 Hope you find on it a trusty and enjoyable tool too.

 # Obtaining Blink
-We want to share all the fun by inviting you to our Alpha.
-Would love to have you on board!
+We would love to have you on board!
 If you would like to participate, follow and tweet us [@BlinkShell](https://twitter.com/BlinkShell) a little about your interest and usage scenarios.
 Invitations will be sent out in waves, please be patient if you do not receive yours immediately.

 Bugs should be reported here on GitHub.
 Crash reports will be automatically reported back to us thanks to HockeyApp.
 If you have any questions or want to make sure we do not miss on an interesting feature, please send your suggestions to our Twitter account [@BlinkShell](https://twitter.com/BlinkShell).
 We would love to discuss them with you!
 Please do not use Twitter to report bugs.